GustavoSMafra/GustavoSMafra/README.md

 - I’m currently working on a researching in the Unisidade do Vale do Itajaí
-- I’m currently learning python, Javascript ans Node.js
+- I’m currently learning python, Javascript and Node.js
 - How to reach me: https://www.linkedin.com/in/gustavo-da-silva-mafra-3746b7211/

  <div>